adonis119/SLC/README.md

     Step 2: You can use demo data(3 buttons)/input by yourself Step 3: Click create..... button
     After it, if the barcode(without-) is equal order ID, SLC will let you store on a locker

+## Health Poll
+    If some device respon NAK to the SLC of the Poll respon SLC will trunoff some related function of the smalllocker If Barcode reader NAK
+    SLC- store delivery will be disable, the touch screen will show maintance when user direct to store delivery on menu If Octopus reader NAK
+    SLC- pick up delivery will be disalbe the touch screen will show maintance when user direct to pick up delivery on menu If Locker/TouchDisplay NAK
+    SLC- all function on touch display will become maintance since locker and display related to all functions.